The Golden Rule May Not Always Be Best

 If I’d had as much time to answer as I took to write this post, I might have come up with something better than the only thing I could think of on the spot: “I don’t know.”

-Caring What Other People Think Depends On What You Think
+Caring What Other People Think Depends On Your Thinking

 What I meant, though, is I don’t know how another person (in this case my friend) can stop caring what specific other people (in this case, apparently, most of the people she spends time with) think about a certain thing.